Swarnadhisvara Siva Temple: State of preservation

-The temple is in a dilapidated condition and is showing sings of deterioration due to growth of vegetation, water seepage from the cracks and encroachments from all sides.
+The temple is in a dilapidated condition and is showing signs of deterioration due to growth of vegetation, water seepage from the cracks and encroachments from all sides.
 The temple is buried up to baranda level.
 It was repaired by the Orissa State Archaeology under the X and XI Finance Commission Award.

 Grade

 Threats to the property

 The conservation problem is that the rain water is seeping into the sanctum.
 The temple is covered with lichens, creepers and wild grasses.
 It is in a dilapidated condition.
 The monument suffocates because of encroachment.

 The detached and loose sculptures includes a Ganesha image inside the sanctum standing over a lotus pedestal the deity is holding a parasu in his right hand and the other hands are broken.